eellpp/pubScratchpad/general/btt.md

 #### Expressway
 Vehicles which have a speed limit of  60km/h and below shall be driven along the left hand lane of the expressway.

+If a motorist reverses his vehicle on an expressway, without a valid reason, he/she is liable for how many demerit points?
+6

 #### Blindspot
 The areas on the right and left of your vehicle which cannot be viewed in your mirrors are known as “blind spots”.
 You have to turn your head and look over your shoulder to the left or the right to check for traffic in the “blind spots” before changing lane, overtaking, turning and stopping.